domoinc/kube-valet/_examples/resources/clusterpodassignmentrules/README.md

 ## Protecting Pods from Modification

 To make sure that a pod is never modified by kube-valet, regardless of any matching rules.
 The pod can be given the `pod.initializer.kube-valet.io/protected=true` label.
-Which instructs kube-valet to simply initialize the pod without modification.
+Which instructs kube-valet to simply process the pod without modification.
 This is useful for system pods that should be safe from modification.